Fr. Jowel Gatus

 BASIC TOUR COST DOES NOT INCLUDE: Philippine Travel Tax PHP 1,620.00, airport taxes, visa fees and documentation expenses, insurance, hospitalization and other medical expenses, tours and transportation during free periods, porterage of extra pieces of luggage in excess of maximum allocation, drinks, and beverages taken during meals, items of personal nature such as laundry, telephone, fax, room service, and other expenses not mentioned in the itinerary terms and conditions.

-THE PILGRIMS’ CENTER by EXECUTIVE RESOURCES, INC. has arranged for the various tour services to be performed under the responsibility of various contractors.
+EXECUTIVE RESOURCES, INC. has arranged for the various tour services to be performed under the responsibility of various contractors.
 Executive Resources, Inc., its employees or its subagents therefore only act as agents for the contractors providing the various services described in the tour and accept no responsibility or liability in connection with losses or accidental expenses due to delays of schedule, overbooking, defaults or “force majeure.”
 All tours and arrangements are subject to the general conditions specified by each contractor.
 Tour itineraries and prices are subject to change without prior notice.
 When making a tour booking, the passenger acknowledges and accepts the foregoing conditions.